We focus on the basic skills of mathematics as the foundation for all our learning.

 How is Woodlands Academy approaching the delivery of a mastery curriculum?

-As of September 2017, Woodlands Academy moved towards delivering a mastery approach to the teaching and learning of Mathematics.
-The change is to ensure that deeper understanding of concepts is developed rather than accelerating pupils through content without unpicking it in sufficient depth, allowing the impact of our teaching to be greater than before.
+Woodlands Primary Academy delivers a mastery approach to the teaching and learning of Mathematics.
+This is to ensure that deeper understanding of concepts is developed rather than accelerating pupils through content without unpicking it in sufficient depth.
 A detailed curriculum is mapped out using White Rose Maths resources to enable us to deliver a ‘scheme-assisted not scheme-driven’ approach.
 The curriculum is mapped out across each term, ensuring longer time is prioritised for key topics and to ensure all pupils can acquire and demonstrate a sufficient grasp of the mathematics relevant to their year group.
+Teachers also have access to, and use, Learning by Questions and Times Table Rockstars.
 Woodlands recognise that when there are gaps within ARE for their year group we plan to support conceptual understanding and pitch this appropriately according to the individual’s need, therefore closing gaps.

 What can you typically expect to see in a Maths lesson at Woodlands Academy?

 Teachers plan carefully crafted lessons to provide a step-by-step, conceptual journey through mathematics, engaging pupils in reasoning and development of deep mathematical thinking.
-Maths lessons across the school generally begin with a recap of previous learning, this can be an opportunity for the children to make corrections, edit and improve their work, tackle next step challenges or often explore a common misconception or concept as a whole class.
-This teaching process is in line with our feedback and marking policy.
-Collaboration between pupils and other adults is often utilised at this point of the lesson.
-During the lesson, teachers use AfL strategies to stop, revisit or adapt the lesson when appropriate, such as if a common misconception is clear and needs addressing in the lesson or same day interventions will happen when needed.
+Maths lessons across the school begin with a series of quick questions covering something from the previous lesson, last week and then topics from earlier in the year.
+Live marking will take place during maths sessions where children are not peer/self-marking and the use of Learning by Questions allows immediate intervention where a misconception has occurred.
+Teachers use AfL strategies to stop, revisit or adapt the lesson when appropriate, such as if a common misconception is clear and needs addressing in the lesson or same day interventions will happen when needed.

 How does the school intervene to help those having difficulty to make sure they keep up, and to stretch and deepen the learning of the high-attainers?